 17 out of 19 people found this review helpfulwrite a review of this game

 read more reviews by Oleg Roschin

 read more reviews for this game

-The quests are for the most part very interesting, varied and amusing; they often require you to to think and use your special skills to solve them.
-For example, at one point you need to gain the trust of the High Council on one of the planets, so what you have to do is to find out how they will vote on the elections.
-So you wander around the city, talk to various people, trying to find clues, occasionally use your party members' skills, take sub-quests, etc. Sometimes, there are also "real", traditional puzzles (like finding six colored crystals to put on pedestals), but they are also quite simple and logical.
+Conversations and quests have much more weight in Anachronox than in "real" Japanese-style RPGs.
+This is where the game takes the right cues from its Western brethren, resulting in a more flexible and refreshing experience than mostly heavily combat-oriented Japanese games.
+The quests are for the most part interesting, varied and amusing; they often require you to to think and use your special skills to solve them.
+For example, at one point you need to gain the trust of the High Council on one of the planets, so you'll have find out how they will vote on the elections.
+What's really good is that besides the main, story-advancing quests there are also optional assignments, collecting and other things that increase the game's life span.

 Your companions are a great bunch of unusual and comically appealing characters.
 Ever had a planet in your party?..
 More importantly (and this is where Anachronox beats its Japanese progenitors again): the various NPCs you meet while playing the game are not just item- or quest suppliers; each one has something to tell you, and the amount of different, original lines written for each NPC is really impressive.
 They will tell you about their religious or political views, complain about some silly stuff, or say a joke or two about your appearance.
 Although most NPCs are not important for advancing the story, talking to them and listening to what they have to say enriches the experience.